pl-luk/linuxbook/README.md

 By executing `sign_official_build.sh firmware {infile.rom} {key directory} {signed_outfile.rom}` the `infile.rom` will be resigned and available to flash which can be done by calling `flashrom -p host -w {signed_infile.rom}`.

 ## Building and signing the kernel
 Now all that is left to do is building a kernel signing it and then copy it to the hard drive.
-When compiling the kernel you can look at the provided `base.config` (The kernel config on a stock chromebook) or on the provided `.config` which is the one I used on my linuxbook.
-The important setting however (in my experience) are:
-1. Compiling the kernel with the llvm12 toolchain
-2. Setting CONFIG_PHYSICAL_START=0x1000000
-3. Not using menuconfig to configure the kernel (somehow it does not want to run the kernel?)
+When compiling the kernel you can copy the .config of your stock chromebook (.config is accessible through the associated kernel module) and just `make olddefconfig CC=clang`.
+This should produce a custom kernel of whatever version you want that runs.
+Once this configuration is running you can start making changes to it.

 Depending on your system and kernel version you might need to use the `amd-rt5683-c13-chromebook.patch` which fixes a compiler error in the audio system.
 To sign the resulting kernel we need to execute: `vbutil_kernel --pack {outfile.bin} --keyblock {kernel.keyblock} --signprivate {kernel_data_key.vbprivk} --version 1 --vmlinuz {bzImage} --bootloader {bootloader.bin} --config {config.txt}`